fguerri/AzureVNetIntegrationPatterns/README.md

 ![Figure 1 - NOT DISPLAYED](/Figures/figure1.png)
 *Figure 1.
 Azure Cache for Redis has a dedicated architecture.
 Each instance runs on a dedicated set of resources.*

 Azure PaaS services with a dedicated architecture can be made private by deploying the resources dedicated to an instance into a VNet belonging to the owner of that instance.
 This integration pattern is referred to as **VNet injection**.
-It is described in the section [VNet injection](#VNet injection).
+It is described in the section titled "VNet injection".

 ## VNet integration patterns for shared services